This post may contain affiliate links. Please see my disclosure policy for more details.

 I used to regularly see adverts from house owners whose house sitters have dropped out last minute when I used to use the unpaid sites like Aussie House Sitters.
 And I once had a house owner drop out on me the day before my house sit was meant to start as her visa hadn’t come through.
 House owners also sometimes come home early with little notice; I’ve had this happen more than once.

 These scenarios are when paid house sits through websites like Mad Paws and Pet Cloud offer more security for both parties, as the owner has to pay the sitter’s fee upfront through the website, and the website only releases the fee to the sitter once the owner confirms the house sit actually took place.
 Owners are unlikely to pay for a sitter in advance if they’re not certain they’re going away.

-This is definitely one of the pitfalls of house sitting for me.
-If you’re travelling you’ll be used to this anyway, and it will probably be a relief to have space to empty out your clothes and sort them out – even if it’s all over the floor!
-But living out of a suitcase long term can get really annoying.
+This is a big disadvantage of house sitting as a local rather than a traveller.
+If you’re travelling you’re already living out of a suitcase, and it will probably be a relief to have space to empty out your clothes and sort them out – even if it’s all over the floor!
+But living out of a suitcase long term instead of having your own home can get really annoying.

 I pretty much lived in denim and t-shirts as a house sitter, as everything else was permanently creased!
 I also had to keep very minimal shoes, jewellery and beauty products purely because I had nowhere to store them.

 Most house owners are a pleasure to deal with, but just like at school, there are always those who spoil it for everyone!
 I must say that since I’ve been house sitting through Madpaws I haven’t really been messed about as it’s more of a business arrangement and the owners seem to treat you with a bit more respect.